African Debt

 Total external debt owed by African countries

-Africa’s debt stocks have grown significantly in the past decade.
+Africa’s debt stocks have more than doubled in the past decade.

 This chart shows how much is owed to each creditor type and how it has changed over time.
 It is based on public and publicly guaranteed long-term external debt outstanding and disbursed in USD billion (current prices).

-African external debt as a share of GDP has been increasing
+African external debt as a share of GDP is on the rise

-Africa’s external debt as a percentage of GDP has been rising quickly between 2014 and 2020.
-External debt decreased in the last two years and is 22.5% of African countries’ GDP (as of 2024 for countries with available data).
+Africa’s external debt is 24.5% of countries’ GDP (as of 2024 for countries with available data).
 Yet many individual countries have rates far higher.

 This chart includes data on public and publicly guaranteed long-term external debt outstanding and disbursed as a percentage of a countries’ gross domestic product (GDP).